DaisyS832/data-automation-analysis/README.md

 ## Key Insights

-- Certain airlines consistently show higher average delays, indicating possible operational inefficiencies
+- Airlines such as JetBlue and Allegiant consistently exhibit higher average arrival delays, indicating potential operational inefficiencies or scheduling constraints
-- High-volume airlines dominate overall flight activity and influence delay trends
+- High-volume carriers such as Southwest and Delta dominate total flight activity, meaning their performance has a disproportionate impact on overall system delays
-- Specific routes show repeated delay patterns, suggesting localized operational issues
+- Certain routes repeatedly show elevated delay levels, suggesting route-specific constraints such as airport congestion or regional traffic patterns
-- Flight distance is not a strong predictor of arrival delay
+- Flight distance does not show a strong correlation with delays, indicating that operational and environmental factors play a larger role than distance itself
-- Filtering and thresholds improve the reliability of the analysis
+- Applying thresholds to route frequency significantly improves analytical reliability by removing noise from low-sample routes

 ## Business Impact